Younghistory/Yandex-Zen-Search/README.md

 # main.py
-This is my Telegram-bot fro instant using of Yandex Zen service without leaving Telegram messenger
+This is my Telegram-bot for instant using of Yandex Zen service without leaving Telegram messenger

 Instruction of launching: